Must Avoid in Scotland. Don’t be alarmed. Only 12 Places

 Ben Nevis and the ‘Tourist Path’

-Oh, please, include Scotland’s highest mountain in pictures and views, certainly.
+Include Scotland’s highest mountain in pictures and views, certainly.
 And you’ll be fine choosing from the wide choice of accommodation the area of Lochaber offers.
 A stay in the area is thoroughly recommended.

 Fort William – ‘in the shadow of the Ben’ as the brochures say – is also labelled Scotland’s Outdoor Capital.
 There’s lots to do all around.

 But as for a day out on Ben Nevis itself, slogging up the path with hundreds of others, some in sneakers, some on sponsored walks or even endurance runs, then it’s probably Scotland’s worst hillwalking experience.
+(It was for me, certainly.)

 By all means enjoy the Ben at a distance.
 At time of writing, there were 281 other Munros for you to conquer.